 Today's latest economic news may impact your bankruptcy decision.
 The following KY Headlines offer a glimpse into current issues.

 Keep in mind - When a final "bankruptcy adjudication" declares you "bankrupt," you will say goodbye to your feeling of hopelessness and despair.
 Do not put off this most important decision!
-But first, the necessary bankruptcy paperwork has been officially submitted, a certain relief follows, because the U.S. Bankruptcy Court for Kentucky will grant an "automatic stay," preventing creditors from further attempts to collect outstanding debts.
-You are only a few clicks away from finding the right Kentucky bankruptcy attorney to represent your case!
+But first, the necessary bankruptcy paperwork must be officially submitted.
+After filing bankruptcy the U.S. Bankruptcy Court for Kentucky will grant an "automatic stay," preventing creditors from further attempts to collect outstanding debts.
+You are only a few clicks away from locating the right Kentucky bankruptcy attorney to represent your case!
 Do not put off this most important decision.
 Click on your city now!

 Are you unemployed? - Kentucky, even with its diverse economic base and prudent people has suffered an unemployment rate of nearly 5.5% in these past years, falling prey to the economic conditions existing nationwide.
 Do you believe that you are alone with your difficulties?
 Compare the Kentucky statistics to the national unemployment average of about 6.1% (as of 2006) over the past years and you will see that the numbers say that your're not alone.
 No town or city of Kentucky remains untouched by this current stagnation of the economy.
 Can you avoid bankruptcy?
 If you live in Louisville, Lexington, or Owensboro or you reside in any other area of Kentucky, do yourself a favor and get professional bankruptcy help now by finding a Kentucky bankruptcy attorney in your vicinity.
 Think smart and get the legal help you deserve!